tom-klose/tom-klose-webpage-2/_pages/about.md

   caption: "Photo by Photografic Berlin"
 ---

 Hi!
-I'm Tom, a Research Assistant and PhD student at Technische Universität Berlin, Germany, supervised by Peter K. Friz.
+I'm Tom, I completed my PhD in July 2022 at Technische Universität Berlin, Germany, under the supervision of Peter K. Friz.
 I am also a fellow of the Berlin Mathematical School.

 My research focuses on Stochastic Analysis, in particular (singular) stochastic partial differential equations.
 You can find my work here: